-Politics and Political Economy in the European Union
+Politics and Political Economy in the European Union.
 The institutions and policy-making process of the European Union (EU) and the theoretical traditions in the study of European integration.
 The institutional form of the EU and the type of European policy that is emerging.
-No credit for students with credit in POLS 4133.
-(Same course as 4133)

-Social and Political Perspectives in Europe Examination of the current and historical social, cultural and political landscapes of European societies.
+Social and Political Perspectives in Europe.
+Examination of the current and historical social, cultural and political landscapes of European societies.
 Material related to identity politics, citizenship, democratization and collective memory feature regularly in the course.

-Seminar in International Relations
+Seminar in International Relations.
 3 credits, max 6.
 Research on the dynamics and institutions of international politics.

-Seminar in the International Political Economy
+Seminar in the International Political Economy.
 Prerequisite(s): Graduate standing.
 Research on the mechanics and theories of interaction between economic and political phenomena.
 (Same course as INTL 5213)

-Seminar in Emergency Management 1-3 credits, max 6.
+Seminar in Emergency Management.
+1-3 credits, max 6.
 Topics in emergency management such as terrorism, emergency management planning-mitigation, response, and recovery, or delivering emergency medical services (EMS).